agolan377/CS469-Capstone-Fall-Winter-2021-2022/FizzBuzz/ReadMe.txt

 Clone the capstone repo, if you haven't already.
 Move your assigned gitKraken FizzBuzz card to "in progress" column Create a branch called: FizzBuzz_{your name}
+Commit/push your new branch
-Implement FizzBuzz in Typescript and commit to your branch create a pull request and add your assigned reviewer and I to it. (see below) Move your gitKraken card to "ready to review" column Wait until your pull request has been approved
+Implement FizzBuzz in Typescript and commit/push to your branch create a pull request and add your assigned reviewer and I to it. (see below) Move your gitKraken card to "ready to review" column Wait until your pull request has been approved